1-Dot/Cosmoseek/README.md

 # Cosmoseek

-The game Cosmoseek in 2024 Hackathon
+The game Cosmoseek

+Winner of the 2024 Soochow University Hackathon

+Main contributor: TenyantO, AX菌, 1Dot